Beyoğlu Anatolian High School: History

-From 1842-1858, during Stratford Canning, 1st Viscount Stratford de Redcliffe's tenure as the British ambassador in Istanbul, Lady Redcliffe founded a middle school for girls associated with the embassy personnel in 1849, named High School For Girls.
+From 1842 to 1858, during Stratford Canning, 1st Viscount Stratford de Redcliffe's tenure as the British ambassador in Istanbul, Lady Redcliffe founded a middle school for girls associated with the embassy personnel in 1849.
 This initiative received favorable attention from Sultan Abdülmecid.
-The school, however, had to close for six years during the Crimean War (1853-1856) and the site and building were donated to the British Embassy by Lady Redcliffe.
-After the war, a board composed of members from the British consulate in Istanbul managed the school, which temporarily closed again during the Russo-Turkish War (1877–1878) but reopened in 1881.
+The school, however, had to close for six years during the Crimean War, and the site and building were donated to the British Embassy by Lady Redcliffe.
+After the war, a board composed of members from the British consulate in Istanbul managed the school, which temporarily closed again during the Russo-Turkish War but reopened in 1881.
 This time, the school also began admitting Ottoman subjects residing in the Beyoğlu.

 The building, being old and insufficient, prompted the school administration to start a fundraising campaign among wealthy parents, leading to the construction of the current building in 1901, a rare example of Pera architecture still in use today.
 The school continued its education until the outbreak of World War I in 1914 and was shut down three times until 1920.

-On October 24, 1971, Queen Elizabeth II, Prince Philip, Duke of Edinburgh and Princess Anne visited the school.
+On 24 October 1971, Queen Elizabeth II, Prince Philip, Duke of Edinburgh and Princess Anne visited the school.

 With the Republic's enactment of the "Education Unity" Law in 1943, the curriculum was reorganized according to the new legal standards.
-Originally named "English High School," the school was nationalized on November 1, 1979, renamed "İngiliz Kız Ortaokulu" (English: English Girls' Middle School), and when the high school section was opened in 1980, it was renamed Beyoğlu Anatolian High School.
+Originally named "English High School," the school was nationalized on 1 November 1979, renamed İngiliz Kız Ortaokulu (lit.
+'English Girls' Middle School'), and when the high school section was opened in 1980, it was renamed Beyoğlu Anatolian High School.